omarSalahDev/marketing-campaign-performance-analysis/README.md

 📊 Marketing Campaign Performance Analysis

-«An end-to-end Data Analytics portfolio project combining Python, SQL, Customer Segmentation, and Power BI.»

-This project analyzes customer behavior and marketing campaign performance to identify high-value customers, response patterns, purchasing behavior, and actionable marketing opportunities.

-The project follows a complete analytics workflow:

-Business Understanding → Data Preparation → Data Cleaning → Exploratory Analysis → SQL Analysis → Customer Segmentation → Visualization → Business Recommendations
+End-to-End Data Analytics Project | Python • SQL • Customer Segmentation • Power BI

+«Turning customer and marketing data into actionable business insights.»

 ---

-🎯 Project Overview
+🚀 Project Overview

-The main business question is:

-«How can a company better understand its customers and marketing campaign performance to make more informed marketing decisions?»

-The analysis focuses on:

-- Customer demographics and household characteristics
-- Customer spending behavior
-- Purchasing channels
-- Marketing campaign responses
-- Previous campaign acceptance
-- Customer recency and tenure
-- Customer segmentation
-- Factors associated with campaign responsiveness
+This project presents an end-to-end marketing analytics workflow designed to understand customer behavior, evaluate campaign response, identify valuable customer segments, and translate analytical findings into actionable business recommendations.

+The project follows the core Data Analytics lifecycle:

+Ask → Prepare → Process → Analyze → Share → Act

+Using Python, SQL, Machine Learning-based Customer Segmentation, and Power BI, the analysis transforms raw customer data into insights that can support better marketing decisions.

+«📌 Project Type: Portfolio / Case Study
+📂 Dataset: Customer Personality Analysis — Kaggle
+🏢 Business Scenario: Fictional marketing case based on public data»

 ---

+🎯 Business Problem

+A company has customer-level data covering:

+- Customer demographics
+- Product spending
+- Purchase channels
+- Previous campaign responses
+- Website activity
+- Customer tenure
+- Household characteristics

+The business wants to understand:

+«Which customers are more likely to respond to marketing campaigns, what behavioral patterns are associated with response, and how can these insights improve marketing decisions?»

+---

-📌 Business Questions
+❓ Business Questions

-This project answers questions such as:
+The analysis focuses on the following questions:

-1. What percentage of customers responded to the latest campaign?
+1. What is the overall campaign response rate?
-2. Which customer groups are more responsive?
+2. Which customer characteristics are associated with higher response?
-3. How does spending differ between responders and non-responders?
+3. How does customer spending differ between responders and non-responders?
-4. Which purchasing channels are most active among responders?
+4. Which purchasing channels show the strongest engagement?
 5. Which product categories generate the highest spending?
 6. Does customer recency relate to campaign response?
 7. Does customer tenure relate to campaign response?
 8. Can customers be segmented based on their value and purchasing behavior?
-9. Which customer segment should receive greater marketing attention?
+9. Which customer segment represents the strongest marketing opportunity?
-10. What business actions can be recommended from the analysis?
+10. How can these findings be translated into actionable recommendations?

 ---

-📊 Dataset

-Dataset: Customer Personality Analysis

-The dataset contains customer demographic, purchasing, and marketing campaign information.

-Dataset characteristics

-Metric| Value
-Original customers| 2,240
-Original columns| 29
-Customers after cleaning| 2,233
-Analytical columns| 33+
-Missing values| Mainly "Income"
-Duplicate records| 0

-The dataset is used as a public-data portfolio case study.
-The business scenario presented in this project is fictional and is intended to demonstrate how a Data Analyst could approach a real marketing analytics problem.
+🛠️ Tech Stack

+Area| Tools
+Programming| Python
+Data Manipulation| Pandas, NumPy
+Statistical Analysis| Python / Descriptive Statistics Business Analysis| SQL / SQLite
+Customer Segmentation| Scikit-learn / K-Means Visualization| Matplotlib, Seaborn
+Dashboard| Microsoft Power BI
+Development| Google Colab / Jupyter Notebook Documentation| GitHub Markdown

 ---

-🛠️ Tools & Technologies

-Tool| Purpose
-🐍 Python| Data cleaning, exploration, analysis
-🐼 Pandas| Data manipulation
-🔢 NumPy| Numerical analysis
-🗃️ SQL / SQLite| Business-oriented data analysis
-🤖 Scikit-learn| Customer segmentation
-📊 Power BI| Dashboard and visualization
-📓 Jupyter / Google Colab| Analysis environment

----

 🔄 Project Workflow

+Business Problem
+       ↓
+Data Preparation
+       ↓
+Data Cleaning
+       ↓
+Exploratory Data Analysis
+       ↓
+SQL Business Analysis
+       ↓
+Customer Segmentation
+       ↓
+Insight Generation
+       ↓
+Power BI Dashboard
+       ↓
-1. Business Understanding
+Business Recommendations

-The project starts by defining the business problem and translating it into measurable analytical questions.

-The objective is not simply to describe the dataset, but to understand:

-Customer → Behavior → Campaign Response → Segment → Business Action

 ---

+📂 Dataset

+The project uses the Customer Personality Analysis dataset from Kaggle.

+Dataset Size

+Metric| Value
+Original Customers| 2,240
+Original Columns| 29
+Customers After Cleaning| 2,233
+Analytical Columns| 33+

+The dataset contains information about:

+- Customer demographics
+- Income
+- Family structure
+- Product spending
+- Purchase behavior
+- Marketing campaign responses
+- Website activity
+- Customer registration date

+---

-2. Data Preparation
+🧹 Data Preparation & Cleaning

-The original dataset was inspected to understand:
+The dataset was systematically inspected and prepared before analysis.

+Data Quality Checks

+The following checks were performed:

 - Dataset dimensions
-- Data types
 - Missing values
 - Duplicate records
+- Data types
+- Unique customer IDs
 - Categorical values
-- Potential data-quality issues
+- Suspicious age values
+- Extreme income values
 - Constant columns
-- Suspicious values and outliers

-Initial inspection

-2,240 customers × 29 columns

-Only the "Income" column contained missing values, with 24 missing records.

-No duplicate customer records were identified.

----

-🧹 3.
-Data Cleaning

-Several data-quality improvements were performed.
+Key Cleaning Steps

-Missing Income
+1. Missing Income Values

+Only 24 Income values were missing.

-The 24 missing income values were replaced using the median income to avoid losing customer records.
+Instead of removing these customers, missing income values were replaced using the median income to minimize the effect of extreme values.

-Marital Status
+2. Marital Status Standardization

-Marital categories were consolidated into two analytical groups:
+Marital status categories were consolidated into two analytical groups:

 - Partner
 - Alone

-Invalid/ambiguous categories such as "YOLO" and "Absurd" were removed.
+Invalid / extremely rare categories were removed.

+3. Age Validation

+Suspicious birth-year records were identified.

+An "Age" feature was created and customers with implausible ages were excluded from the final analytical dataset.

+4. Feature Engineering

+Several analytical features were created:

+Children
 Age

-Age was calculated using the dataset's reference year.

-Suspicious birth-year records producing unrealistic ages were excluded through an age-quality filter.

-Final analytical age range:

-18–74 years

-Feature Engineering

-Additional analytical features were created:

-- "Children"
-- "Age"
-- "Total_Spending"
-- "Total_Purchases"
-- "Family_Size"
-- "Customer_Tenure_Days"
-- "Customer_Segment"
+Total_Spending
+Total_Purchases
+Family_Size
+Customer_Tenure_Days
+Customer_Segment

+5. Constant Columns

-Constant columns that provided no analytical value were removed from the analytical dataset.
+Columns containing no analytical variation, such as "Z_CostContact" and "Z_Revenue", were excluded from the analytical copy of the dataset.

 ---

-🔎 4.
-Exploratory Data Analysis
+📊 Exploratory Data Analysis

-The analysis explored relationships between customer characteristics, spending behavior, purchasing activity, and campaign response.
+The exploratory analysis examined customer demographics, spending behavior, purchasing activity, campaign response, and engagement patterns.

 ---

 📈 Overall Campaign Performance

+After cleaning:

-Metric| Result
+KPI| Result
-Customers analyzed| 2,233
+Total Customers| 2,233
 Responders| 332
 Response Rate| 14.87%
+Average Income| 52.21K
+Average Spending| 605.38
+Average Purchases| 12.54

-The overall campaign response rate was approximately 14.87%.
+The campaign response rate was approximately 14.87% across the analyzed customer base.

 ---

 💰 Spending & Campaign Response

+One of the strongest patterns observed was the difference in spending behavior between responders and non-responders.

 Customer Group| Avg.
-Total Spending
+Spending
+Responders| 988.40
 Non-Responders| 538.49
-Responders| 988.40

-Responders had substantially higher average spending than non-responders.
+Responders spent substantially more on average than non-responders.

-«💡 Insight: Customers who responded to the campaign were also associated with considerably higher spending levels.»
+This pattern suggests that higher-value customers were also more responsive to the campaign within this dataset.

+«⚠️ This is an observed association, not evidence that higher spending causes campaign response.»

 ---

 🛒 Purchasing Behavior

+Responders also showed higher purchasing activity:

 Customer Group| Avg.
 Purchases
+Responders| 15.36
 Non-Responders| 12.05
-Responders| 15.36

-Responders were more active across the purchasing channels represented in the dataset.
+Responders were more active across:

+- Web purchases
+- Catalog purchases
+- Store purchases

+The largest absolute difference was observed in catalog purchasing activity.

 ---

+🍷 Product Spending Analysis

+Responders spent more across all six product categories.

+The largest absolute differences were observed in:

+Product Category| Non-Responders| Responders
+Wines| 269.11| 503.34
+Meat Products| 144.41| 295.60
+Gold Products| 40.84| 60.95
+Fish Products| 34.90| 51.71
+Sweet Products| 25.06| 38.67
+Fruits| 24.16| 38.12

+Wines and Meat Products therefore represent particularly important categories for understanding customer value and potential cross-selling opportunities.

+---

+🎓 Response by Education

+Campaign response varied across education groups.

+Education| Response Rate
+PhD| 20.70%
+Master| 15.45%
+Graduation| 13.41%
+2n Cycle| 10.95%
+Basic| 3.70%

+The highest observed response rate was among customers with a PhD, while the lowest was among the Basic education group.

+---

+👨‍👩‍👧 Response by Number of Children

+Children| Response Rate
+0| 26.46%
+1| 10.23%
+2| 11.16%
+3| 3.77%

+Customers with no children showed the highest observed response rate in this dataset.

+---

+⏱️ Customer Recency

+Recency showed one of the clearest behavioral differences.

+Customer Group| Avg.
+Recency
+Responders| 35.41 days
+Non-Responders| 51.54 days

+Responders had purchased more recently on average.

+Key Observation

+«More recent customer activity was associated with higher campaign response.»

+This makes recency a potentially useful variable for customer targeting and re-engagement strategies.

+---

+🗓️ Customer Tenure

+Customer tenure was calculated from the customer registration date.

+Customer Group| Avg.
+Tenure
+Responders| 446.62 days
+Non-Responders| 337.29 days

+Response rate also increased across tenure groups:

+Tenure Group| Response Rate
+Less than 6 months| 8.65%
+6–12 months| 9.38%
+1–1.5 years| 16.61%
+More than 1.5 years| 26.48%

+Longer-tenure customers showed a higher observed response rate.

+---

-🧮 5.
-SQL Business Analysis
+🧮 SQL Business Analysis

 SQL was used to answer business questions directly from the analytical dataset.

 The SQL analysis covered:

-- Overall campaign response rate
+- Overall campaign response
 - Response by education
 - Response by number of children
-- Spending by response
+- Spending comparison
-- Purchases by response
+- Purchase behavior
-- Income by response
+- Income comparison
-- Recency by response
+- Customer recency
-- Channel behavior
+- Purchase channels
 - Previous campaign acceptance
-- Product-category spending
+- Product category spending
-- Customer tenure and response
+- Customer tenure

-This demonstrates how SQL can be used to move from raw customer records to business-focused answers.
+This demonstrated how SQL can be used not only for data retrieval, but also for business-oriented analytical questions.

 ---

-🤖 6.
-Customer Segmentation
+👥 Customer Segmentation

-Customer segmentation was performed using K-Means clustering.

-The segmentation features were based on:
+To move beyond descriptive analysis, customers were segmented according to their behavioral and financial characteristics.

+Segmentation Features

+The clustering model used:

-- Income
+Income
-- Recency
+Recency
-- Total Spending
-- Total Purchases
-- Web Purchases
-- Catalog Purchases
-- Store Purchases

-Important methodological decision

-Campaign response variables were not used as clustering inputs.

-This avoided target leakage and ensured that customer segments were created from customer characteristics and behavior rather than from the outcome we were trying to evaluate.

----

-📐 Choosing the Number of Clusters
+Total_Spending
+Total_Purchases
+NumWebPurchases
+NumCatalogPurchases
+NumStorePurchases

+Method

-Silhouette scores were evaluated across multiple values of K.
+K-Means Clustering was evaluated using different values of K.

 K| Silhouette Score
 2| 0.436